jakeRoemer/BrightLife/README.md

   -> Checkout from Version Control
     -> Git: URL = https://github.com/jakeRoemer/BrightLife.git
             Parent Directory is the directory you want your project in.
 Probably under AndroidStudioProjects
+IMPORTANT: Always Pull before Commiting or Pushing.
+Reduces chance of conflicts.
+If a conflict arises we should contact each other during the start to reduce heartache.

 # Add questions and concerns here: